netolobo/CalculatorSwiftUI/README.md

 # CalculatorSwiftUI
-A simply calculator built using SwiftUI
+A College project of a Calculator built using SwiftUI and MVVM Architecture.

 https://github.com/netolobo/CalculatorSwiftUI/assets/641469/dff522a2-b88b-4170-b7e1-70d1004d70fe